Casey Key, Sarasota FL -- At a Glance

 Is Casey Key expensive?

-Yes — Casey Key is one of Sarasota County's most expensive real estate markets, driven by permanently constrained supply (limited parcels, no developable land remaining), strong demand from high-net-worth buyers seeking maximum privacy, and Gulf-front and bay-front positions that are genuinely irreplaceable.
+Yes -- Casey Key is one of Sarasota County's most expensive real estate markets, driven by permanently constrained supply, strong demand from high-net-worth buyers seeking maximum privacy, and Gulf-front and bay-front positions that are genuinely irreplaceable.
 Properties here rarely reach public listing and typically trade at prices that reflect the scarcity premium.
 Gulf-front estates on the island are among the most expensive residential real estate in Sarasota County.

 Does Stephen King live on Casey Key?